KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 ---

-### 5.8 Dual Arcs of Becoming — The Apophatic and the Zenetic
+### 5.8 Orientation Arcs of Becoming — The Apophatic and the Zenetic

 In **Zenetism**, **transcendence**
 is not bound to a single unfolding.